 Estrogen, Progesterone, and False Sugar Cravings

 "In a nutshell, your hormones are complex, but at the end of the day, your body tends to produce too much estrogen and too low of progesterone compounds when consuming a poor diet or a diet that is high in refined sugars," says Angle.
 "Interestingly," she adds, "most of us crave sugar during PMS and that could be because of a desire for a quick energy source (like glucose)—especially if you are dealing with a stressful situation.
 Also, sugary foods can help our moods temporarily and help us feel happier in the moment.
-However, progesterone is necessary to feel calm, so the balance between levels of progesterone and estrogen is extremely critical to preventing negative side effects.
+However, progesterone is necessary to feel calm, so the balance between levels of progesterone and estrogen is extremely critical in preventing negative side effects.
 In addition, heavily processed foods, grains, and compounds called trans-fats can lead to increased PMS symptoms and inflammation."

 The Final Takeaway

 I want to note that the above experts have science backgrounds, and taking in all of that information can be confusing.
 None of this is to scare you.
 Everyone is different and thus the same foods are helpful (or hurtful) to different people.
 I have had an eye-opening experience educating myself on what happens when I put certain foods into my body, particularly as it relates to PMS.
 I encourage you to check with your doctor if something feels off and experiment with feel-good foods to find your own balance.